manuelbr/Master_Cloud_Computing_1/README.md

 - [x] Añadido del tipo de arquitectura del software (a día 26/10/2016).
 - [x] Modificado el tipo de arquitectura del software, y añadido de los componentes que tendrá (a día 01/11/2016).
 - [x] Actualizados los componentes de la aquitectura (a día 02/11/2016).
+- [x] Actualizados los microservicios a implementar (a día 18/11/2016).
+- [x] Inclusión de la documentación que hace referencia al aprovisionamiento de la nube a usar. (a día 18/11/2016).